mulle-sde/mulle-match/README.md

 ### mulle-monitor match

-To test your *patternfiles* you can use `mulle-monitor match`.
+To test your installed *patternfile* you can use `mulle-monitor match`.
 It will output the *callback* name if a file matches.

 ```
 mulle-monitor -e match pix/foo.png